 I am especially interested in those meats and veggies that people don’t eat much any more, like pigeons or shad or cardoons.
 I have nothing against good grass-fed beef or a head of lettuce, it’s just that others are doing just fine writing about those foods.
 I’m trying to walk a less-traveled path.

-I am a former restaurant cook, I’ve caught fish and dug clams for a living and, after 19 years as a political reporter for newspapers ranging from New York to Virginia to Wisconsin, Minnesota and California, I now pay the bills writing about food, fishing, foraging and hunting.
-I’ve written three cookbooks, and have more on the way.
-On occasion, I lead foraging classes and cater events around Northern California and beyond.
+I am a former restaurant cook, I’ve caught fish and dug clams for a living and, after 18 years as a political reporter for newspapers ranging from New York to Virginia to Wisconsin, Minnesota and California, I now pay the bills writing about food, fishing, foraging and hunting.
+I’ve written four cookbooks, and have more on the way.

-As a food writer, my work has been published in Food & Wine, Petersen’s Hunting, Garden & Gun, Organic Gardening, The Art of Eating, Field and Stream, Sactown, Pheasants Forever magazine, Delta Waterfowl Magazine and several other publications.
-I was written up in the March 2009 issue of Field & Stream magazine for my wild game cookery, which was an honor.
+As a food writer, my work has been published in Food & Wine, Petersen’s Hunting, Garden & Gun, Organic Gardening, The Art of Eating, Field and Stream, Sactown and several other publications.
+I was profiled in the March 2009 issue of Field & Stream magazine for my wild game cookery, which was an honor.

 I’ve been featured on a few TV shows, too.
 I’ve been on Andrew Zimmern’s “Bizarre Foods America,” and have been on Steve Rinella’s “Meateater, ” Mike Rowe’s “Somebody’s Gotta Do It” on CNN, and on Scott Leysath’s “The Sporting Chef.”